 We’ve run into so many people around the country who tell us that Sharon Springs is on their “bucket list.”
 So we decided to make it a little easier for you to cross it off.

-We know we’re a little off-the-beaten path.
+We know we’re a little off-the-beaten-path.
 We’re not listed in many guidebooks.
 And as wonderful as Sharon Springs is, there isn’t always enough going on to fill a weekend.
-(Unless you just want to catch up on reading, nap, and chatter with locals.)
+(Unless you just want to catch up on reading, nap, and chat with locals.)
 But we do have many amazing nearby places to visit that will fill a summer weekend with amazing memories.

 Below are some of our picks for making a weekend out of visiting Sharon Springs.
 (You can find even more ideas at Schoharie County Tourism )

 Beekman 1802 Mercantile & Farm Tours, Sharon Springs – Yes, we’re putting ourselves first on the list.
 But we do hope you’ll come visit the original Beekman 1802 Mercantile at 187 Main Street in Sharon Springs.
 And also check to see if there is a Beekman 1802 Farm Tour on the weekend you’re coming to tow.

 The Farmers Museum in Cooperstown, Cooperstown – This is one of our favorite places to roam around!
 With dozens historic outbuildings, you can watch blacksmiths, pet animals, and learn all about 19th-century farm & rural life.

 The National Baseball Hall of Fame, Cooperstown – This is famous enough that we don’t even need to tell you how great it is.